msr-mattrichardson/it-playbook/documents/Communications Template for IT Teams to Users.md

 * 2
 * 3

-If you run into problems, email ermamira@murmanmurders.com.
+If you run into problems, email ermamurman@mirrormurmurs.com.

 ## Rollouts / Changes to Key Systems

-Big efforts require
+Big efforts require more communication up front to give people time to plan, adapt and ask questions/voice concerns.
+The more we help people navigate the anxiety and potential disruption from change, the happier people will be!

 ### Suggested Cadence and Topic for Each Communication

 * Talk to Heads of Teams to Confirm Dates and Plan
-* First Notice -
-* Second Notice, 1-2 weeks prior to change date
+* Send a notice as early as you can that is informational
+* Send a scond notice detailing the schedule and actions required
+* Send a reminder of actions required and the schedule, target actions (if you can) to folks that have not completed the action
+* Remind impacted folks the change is happening
+* Send all stakeholders an after action summary

+#### Example Outline - Initial Notice, Send Well Ahead of Change

+* <follow the Ad-hoc template>

+#### Example Outline - Second Notice, Sent 1-2 Weeks Ahead of Change

+* <follow the Ad-hoc template>

-* Third Notice, 1-2 days prior to change date
+#### Example Outline - Third Notice, Sent Prior to Change

+* One paragraph reminder of the event
+* Where resources/support can be found

-* Fourth Notice, Change date
+#### Example Outline - Fourth Notice, Sent Day of Change

-* Fifth Notice, after change report
+* Notification the change is starting

-### Example

-## Information Sharing / Ad-hoc Update

-Keep it short.
-Keep it specific.
-Keep it light.
+* How long to expect the change to take

+#### Example Outline - After Action Summary

+* Thank everyone
+* What happened
+* Why we did it
+* What went well
+* What we learned
+* Support information reminder

 ## Emergencies / Incidents

 Minimally Viable Information: Share the least amount of information necessary during an incident, but inform and provide specifics so people DON'T PANIC.

+* What is impacted
+* Who is impacted
+* What is the status
+* When can they expect restoration of service

+### Example

+Our key printing system is currently offline in buildings 3, 4 and 5.
+This outage is impacting all team members attempting to print to devices in those buildings.
+We are currently investigating the cause, and do not yet have an estimated time to resolve.